ensdomains/react-ens-address/README.md

 - provider - Web3 provider **(required)**
 - placeholder - set custom placeholder.
 Default: 'Enter Ethereum name or address'
 - showBlockies - show digital image based on address (similar to github).
 Default: true
-- showSearchIcon - search icon on the left.
-Only present when nothing is typed.
-Default: true
+- DefaultIcon: Component - Icon to show on the left when nothing has been typed.
+Default: null
 - onError - callback.
-Invokes every time error is happened or invalid name is typed.
+Invokes every time error is occurs or invalid name is typed.
 When typed name is corrected, invokes with null after error.
 - onSuccess - callback.
 The same as onError callback, but invokes when address or name resolved.
 - className - any custom class for styling.
 Already implemented `small` class renders component in small size